facebook/rocksdb/unreleased_history/public_api_changes/expose_writebatch_iterator_cf_methods_via_c_api.md

-Exposed WriteBatch Iterator column family specific methods: put_cf, delete_cf and merge_cf via C API.
-Introduced new function `rocksdb_writebatch_iterate_cf` for backwards compatibility.
+Introduced new C API function rocksdb_writebatch_iterate_cf for column family-aware iteration over the contents of a WriteBatch